A guide to Brest Fortress – what there is to see and a little history

 I want to start by saying that the Brest Fortress Memorial Complex is THE most impressive Socialist-era monument I have seen to date.
-The sheer scale is incredible and I was like the the kid in a candy store and Kirsty and I wandered around for a good couple of hours with the camera clicking ten to the dozen.
+The sheer scale is incredible and I was like the kid in a candy store and Kirsty and I wandered around for a good couple of hours with the camera clicking ten to the dozen.

 The first monument to give you a whoa! moment is the entrance itself – an imposing five-pointed red star (although it isn’t actually red) cut into a gargantuan piece of concrete.
-The walk from the main road gives you plenty of time to appreciate its magnitude and as you get closer, the austere music that is being piped out as you head through the tunnel to the fortress proper is interrupted occasionally by sound effects such as aerial bombardment, machine gun fire and aircraft dive bombing.
+The walk from the main road gives you plenty of time to appreciate its magnitude and as you get closer, the austere music that is being piped out as you head through the tunnel to the fortress proper is interrupted occasionally by sound effects such as aerial bombardment, machine-gun fire and aircraft dive-bombing.

 Main entrance, Brest Fortress

 It sets the scene and puts you in a suitably sombre mode for what is to come.
 It’s a pleasant 10-minute stroll from the entrance to the centre of the complex, which is officially known as Ceremonial Square.
-There are a few tanks on the left hand side as you approach the square plus an area where you can dress up in period military uniforms and have your photo taken if that’s your thing.
+There are a few tanks on the left-hand side as you approach the square plus an area where you can dress up in period military uniforms and have your photo taken if that’s your thing.
 This is the only part of the complex which shows any hint of tackiness.

 The first statue you see as you enter Ceremonial Square is Thirst.
-The fortress’s water supply system was destroyed by enemy gunfire on the first day of the invasion and not only was water needed for drinking, it was also essential for cooling the guns.
+The fortress’s water supply system was destroyed by enemy gunfire on the first day of the invasion and not only was water needed for drinking, but it was also essential for cooling the guns.
 Many Red Army soldiers risked and lost their lives running the gauntlet to the nearby river and Thirst depicts a soldier crawling to the riverbank with a helmet in his hand.
-It’s powerful and dramatic, but pales somewhat as soon as you clap eyes on Valour.
+It’s powerful and dramatic but pales somewhat as soon as you clap eyes on Valour.